chaoscgo/reading-list/readme.md

 I built the books controller to handle the rest of the routes.
 I then proceeded to build the pages and the routes for the rest of the pages (index, new, create, show, delete, edit and update).
 I built a partial nav bar to be used on all pages.
 I added the books data to the index page so that the user could see all of their books listed there.

-I tested the application after each step and once I was sure everything was working correctly, I styled the app with CSS.
+I tested the application after each step and once I was sure everything was working correctly, I styled the app with CSS and added the ability for the user to enter a URL of a book cover image.

 ## Challenges